Stamp Act 1765: Colonial newspapers

 Most printers were critical of the Stamp Act, although a few Loyalist voices did exist.
 Some of the more subtle Loyalist sentiments can be seen in publications such as The Boston Evening Post, which was run by British sympathizers John and Thomas Fleet.
 The article detailed a violent protest that occurred in New York in December, 1765, then described the riot's participants as "imperfect" and labeled the group's ideas as "contrary to the general sense of the people."
 Vindex Patriae denigrated the colonists as foreign vagabonds and ungrateful Scots-Irish subjects determined to "strut and claim an independent property to the dunghill".
 These Loyalists beliefs can be seen in some of the early newspaper articles about the Stamp Act, but the anti-British writings were more prevalent and seem to have had a more powerful effect.

 Many papers assumed a relatively conservative tone before the act went into effect, implying that they might close if it wasn't repealed.
 However, as time passed and violent demonstrations ensued, the authors became more vitriolic.
 Several newspaper editors were involved with the Sons of Liberty, such as William Bradford of The Pennsylvania Journal and Benjamin Edes of The Boston Gazette, and they echoed the group's sentiments in their publications.
 The Stamp Act went into effect that November and many newspapers printed their editions with black borders about the edges and columns, which sometimes included imagery of tombstones and skeletons, emphasizing that their papers were "dead" and would no longer be able to print because of the Stamp Act.
 However, most of them returned in the upcoming months, defiantly appearing without the stamp of approval that was deemed necessary by the Stamp Act.
 Printers were greatly relieved when the law was nullified in the following spring, and the repeal asserted their positions as a powerful voice (and compass) for public opinion.

 Protests in the streets

 While the colonial legislatures were acting, the ordinary citizens of the colonies were also voicing their concerns outside of this formal political process.
 Historian Gary B. Nash wrote:

+Maryland

+A popular pamphlet condemning the Stamp Act was written by Maryland lawyer Daniel Dulany in 1765.
+It was named Considerations on the Propriety of Imposing Taxes in the British Colonies.
+In Pokomoke, Maryland, a tax collector was assaulted.
+In Talbot County, Maryland, a group of unknown citizens released "Resolutions of the Freemen of Talbot County Maryland" on November 25, 1765.
+This proclamation declared that they should enjoy the same rights as British subjects and condemned the Stamp Act.
+They also declared that they would erect a gallows in front of the county court house with an effigy of a "stamp informer" hung in chains, which would remain until the Stamp Act was repealed.